ShanCarrie/zero_day/README.md

 ## Learning Objectives

-At the end you should be able to explain
+I am expected to know:

-* What is Vagrant
+* What is a virtual machine

 * What is Ubuntu